Career Academy

 4

-Step 4: Get Listed on the Tennessee Nurse Aide Registry
+Step 4: Get Listed on the Registry and Start Working

 After passing both parts of the exam, your name is added to the Tennessee Nurse Aide Registry — this is your official CNA certification.
 Employers verify your credentials through the registry before hiring.